theoutfield/sc_sncn_motorcontrol/examples/app_demo_adc/doc/index.rst

 .. important:: Make sure the SOMANET Motor Control Library supports your SOMANET device.
 For that, check the :ref:`Hardware compatibility <motor_control_hw_compatibility>` section of the library.

-6. :ref:`Set the type of your ADC block (AD_7949 or AD_7265) as the second input of adc_client_demo function in the main.xc file (ADC block type is defined as SOMANET_IFM_ADC value in bsp file of your IFM device in module-board-support).
+6. :ref:`Set the type of your ADC block (AD_7949 or AD_7265) as the second input of adc_client_demo function in the main.xc file (ADC block type is defined as SOMANET_DRIVE_ADC value in bsp file of your IFM device in module-board-support).

 .. code-block:: c